 Yes, you can enter as many categories as you want.
 Just make sure that you meet the eligibility criteria for each category before submitting.

 The only exception is for individuals in the BCI Hall of Fame – you cannot enter the category for which you received your Hall of Fame induction for 3 years after the date of your entry into the Hall of Fame.

 You are permitted to enter unique submissions for different regions provided your entry meets the qualifying criteria.

-References/testimonials, a formal statement supporting the submitted nomination, we will not accept simply, a name, email address and telephone number.
-References/testimonials are accepted from: stakeholders, clients, colleagues.
-Submissions received without a reference may delay your submission being scored or result in your submission being rejected.
+We need a formal statement supporting the submitted nomination.
+We will not accept simply, a name, email address and telephone number.
+References/testimonials are accepted from: customers, stakeholders, clients, colleagues.
+References are not mandatory but it may disadvantage your entry when it is judged if you do not supply them.